beckygold/TriviaGame/README.md

 ![GitHub](https://img.shields.io/github/license/beckygold/TriviaGame)

 ## Description
 A trivia game using where players must answer 10 questions in 60 seconds.
 This game utilizes JavaScript timers to keep track of time and jQuery to dynamically update HTML.
+Questions were pulled from the Open Trivia Database.

 ## Technologies
 * HTML